itu-tid/lecture-notes/Lectures/Efficient Communication With the Backend.md

 - When the timer expires, request the data again from the server
 - Redisplay if needed
 	- make sure to specify the key for every of the items when rendering
-	- update the list with the new data from the server
+	- update the list with the new data from the server (if the data has changed)
 - Make sure to use the special syntax of `useEffect` to cleanup the timer when the component is not visible anymore

 #### Event-Driven Approaches: The Advanced Way